lin1328/ruri/docs/USAGE.md

 -E, --user ...................................: Set the user to run command in the container.
 ```

-You can use this option to switch to a common user before exec(3).
+You can use this option to switch to a non-privileged user before exec(3).

 ---